JMcInerneyLab/groot/readme.md

     INF import_directory "/blah/blah/blah/triptych"
 ```

 The `+view` bit tells Gʀᴏᴏᴛ not to actually load the data, so we can do it ourselves.
-The _import_directory_ output tells us where the sample lives.
+The _import_directory_ bit of the output tells us where the sample lives.
 Your path will look different to mine.

 You can now load the files into Gʀᴏᴏᴛ: